Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-The first night on Culpepper, I noticed how quickly it “caught” my hips and kept my lower back from sagging when I rolled onto my side.
-In the morning, sitting on the edge to put on shoes felt unusually steady—Marcus immediately called out that it didn’t collapse under his weight the way softer hybrids can.
-Jenna and Ethan’s partner-movement drills still showed bounce, but the surface stayed composed enough that it didn’t turn into a chain reaction.
+On the first night, Culpepper felt like it caught my hips quickly and kept my lower back from dipping when I rolled to my side.
+In the morning, the edge stayed surprisingly steady while I sat to put on shoes—Marcus noted it didn’t collapse the way softer hybrids often do.
+In Jenna and Ethan’s partner-movement drills, you still feel some bounce, but it stayed controlled instead of turning into a ripple across the bed.

 What we liked